ARSekkat/OmniScape/README.md

 [![](https://img.youtube.com/vi/CBdTe2YxH_k/0.jpg)](https://www.youtube.com/watch?v=CBdTe2YxH_k)

 ## Dataset Release
 The dataset and tools will be provided in stages as soon as the article is published.
-Please fulfill this form [This Form](https://forms.gle/XSrUSsnwGPcyhv2B9 ) if you are interested in the Dataset, the first release will be sent to you as soon as the article published.
+Please fulfill [This Form](https://forms.gle/XSrUSsnwGPcyhv2B9 ) if you are interested in the Dataset, the first release will be sent to you as soon as the article published.